MakeSchool-Tutorials/ML-Classification-Tutorial/P01-Logistic-Classifiers/content.md

 These regression models can be incredibly advanced and span the realms of multivariate engineering mathematics, but generally in programming we reference the simpler ones.

-A linear regression model is where we attempt to fit our data to a single line on a graph.
+A logistic model extends the logistic regression model into a **classifier**, meaning that now the logistic function can be used to classify continuous values into discretized categories.

-We can extrapolate a regression model to be able to classify our data simply by making the line of best fit our split (decision boundary).
+Another way to think about it is we can use a logistic classification function to fit a continuous range of values (from -*inf* to *inf*) to a decision range between 0 and 1, allowing us to apply a threshold value (let's assume it to be 0.5) and classify values within our range.

 ---